gmarmstrong/python-datamuse/README.md

 # python-datamuse

 Python wrapper and scripts for the [Datamuse API](http://datamuse.com/api/).
+Available on PyPI at <https://pypi.python.org/pypi/python-datamuse>.
+You can install this library with `pip3 install python-datamuse`.

 ## Example